 Someone recently asked me what I would love to blog about if I had no limitations of money.
-I would love to blog about remodeling my home.
-I like to see before and after remodeling photos.
+I would love to blog about remodeling my home. and show the before and after remodeling photos.
 I think it is absolutely amazing the difference small changes can make.
-I would love to document the process with photos and let others know what to expect from different projects.
+Furthermore, I would love to document the process with photos and let others know what to expect from different projects.
 In the meantime, I am working on this home remodeling checklist with what to do before starting a home remodeling project.

 Home Remodeling Checklist To Complete Before You Start A Project